 We shift the rolled layer into a mold, distribute it along the bottom, and form small sides.

 Pour egg whites into a bowl, and add vanilla sugar and regular sugar.

-Beat the protein mass until a dense, lush foam (I whipped for 8 minutes).
+Beat the protein mass until a dense, lush foam (I whipped it for 8 minutes).